API Reference

 TimeseriesUtilities.tnorm — Method

-tnorm(A; dim=nothing, query=nothing)Compute the norm of each slice in A along the specified dimension dim or query.
+tnorm(A; dim=nothing)Compute the norm of each slice in A along dimension dim.

 See also: tnorm_combine